Rufflewind/jucys/README.md

 Every change to the diagram automatically updates the URL, so you can even “save” diagrams by bookmarking the URL.
 You can also send it to other people.
 (The URL can get really long though!)

+### General controls

+  - A general rule of thumb is that left-click usually does something fairly harmless (e.g. moving things around).
+  - Right-click and middle-click are used to perform modifications on various parts of the diagram (especially reductions).
+Right and middle buttons are also used for dragging, with meaning that’s dependent on context.
+  - Pressing Ctrl while moving an object snaps the object to a grid.

+The remaining key and mouse bindings are specified in the following sections on Editing mode and Reduction mode.

 ### Editing mode

 - <kbd>w</kbd>: Create a Wigner 3-jm symbol at the location of your cursor.